pastors Mark & Doris Granger

 “We would truly like to send you a personal invitation to give New Life Ministries an opportunity to be your home church.”

-Outside of church responsibilities, they LOVE being parents to their two young children, son Benjamin “Benji” and daughter Kalea.
-“They are the heart beat of everything we do!
+Outside of church responsibilities, Kelly absolutely LOVES being a mom to two young children, son Benjamin “Benji” and daughter Kalea.
+“They are the heart beat of everything I do!
 Family is everything!”
-Ben & Kelly celebrated 20 years of marriage in 2020.

 Oh and let’s not forget about the OHIO State Buckeyes!
 They are a fixture in the Treat household every football season.
 Go Bucks!

-Both Nick and Morgan are employed by River View Local Schools, Nick is a bus driver and Morgan is a high school math teacher.
+Outside of church, Morgan is employed by River View Local Schools, as a high school math teacher.
 Morgan is a graduate of Central Ohio Technical College with her Associates Degree in Human Services, a graduate of Mount Vernon Nazarene University with her Bachelor’s Degree in Social Work and a graduate of Muskingum University with her Masters in the Art of Teaching.

-Since 2013, Nick and Morgan have been a part of motorcycle ministry.
-At the end of 2018, they were called to step into a leadership role as youth pastors.
-Although they have not been in this position long, since becoming members, Nick and Morgan have helped assist in youth gatherings and functions such as church camp and Winterfest.
 “With having our own teens in church, recognizing the need, and feeling a calling from God, we gladly stepped up to the opportunity of guiding the area youth.”
 God has called them into multiple ministries for His purpose.
-Nick and Morgan share a passion for loving people.
+Morgan, and her husband, Nick share a passion for loving people.
 “We want to serve the community; we want to reach souls for the Kingdom of God.
 God has called us into multiple ministries, which we serve fervently.”

 Outside of church, the Buxton’s enjoy spending time as a family, riding motorcycles, and watching movies.